Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DSR1_in_TRT-LLM.md

 ```

 Explanation:
-- `trtllm-bench`: A CLI packags benchmarking utility that aims to make it easier for users to reproduce our officially published.
+- `trtllm-bench`: A CLI benchmarking utility that aims to make it easier for users to reproduce our officially published.
 [TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html).
 - `--dataset`: Prompt dataset used to benchmark. our official benchmark dataset has ISL = 1K, OSL = 2K
 - `--backend`: Inference backend.
-Here we use Pytorch backed.
+Here we use Pytorch backend.
 - `--tp 8`: Tensor parallel size is 8.
 - `--ep 4`: Expert parallel size is 4.
 - `--extra_llm_api_options`: Used to specify some extra config.
 The content of the file is as follows: